 A swath of severe storms and tornadoes that killed six and injured nearly 30 more has triggered a State of Emergency signed by Governor Tate Reeves Saturday night.

-According to Mississippi Emergency Management Agency (MEMA) officials, six total deaths have been reported – one in Covington County, two if Jefferson Davis County, and three in Walthall County.
-The death toll could rise as multiple people are still missing in Covington and Walthall Counties.
+Mississippi Emergency Management Agency (MEMA) officials say six total deaths have been reported – one in Covington County, two if Jefferson Davis County, and three in Walthall County.
+There were multiple people missing in Covington and Walthall Counties as of Sunday morning, but they have no been found with no injury.

 29 people have been reported as injured in the storms – 15 in Covington County, 10 in Walthall County, two in Jefferson Davis County, and two in Pike County.